-Mayo Clinic in Rochester, Minnesota, offers a one-year external or enfolded Neurosurgical Skull Base Oncology Fellowship.
+Mayo Clinic in Rochester, Minnesota, offers a one-year post-graduate and/or enfolded Neurosurgical Skull Base Oncology Fellowship.
 This active clinical and research program provides comprehensive training in the diagnosis, treatment and management of complex skull base problems, including:

 - Challenging benign and malignant tumors, such as

 - Malignant anterior skull base tumors, such as esthesioneuroblastomas and adenoid cystic carcinomas

 - Cranial nerve disorders, such as trigeminal neuralgia and hemifacial spasm